 In May 2019, Parliament declared a climate emergency and government amended the Climate Change Act 2008 for the UK to be carbon neutral by 2050, with an interim target of a 57% reduction in carbon emissions by 2030.

-Following the declaration, we have produced our climate change strategy.
+Following the declaration in May 2019, we produced our climate change strategy.
 It outlines the actions we need to take as a county to reach that target and improve our county for now and the future.